Bicycle frame: Steel

 Steel frames are often built using various types of steel alloys including chromoly.
 They are strong, easy to work, and relatively inexpensive.
 However, they are denser (and thus generally heavier) than many other structural materials.
-Compared to aluminum-based frames, steel frames generally offer a smoother riding experience.
 It is common (as of 2018, in hybrid commuter bikes) to use steel for the fork blades even when the rest of the frame is made of a different material, because steel offers better vibration dampening.

 A classic type of construction for both road bicycles and mountain bicycles uses standard cylindrical steel tubes which are connected with lugs.
 Lugs are fittings made of thicker pieces of steel.
 The tubes are fitted into the lugs, which encircle the end of the tube, and are then brazed to the lug.
 Historically, the lower temperatures associated with brazing (silver brazing in particular) had less of a negative impact on the tubing strength than high temperature welding, allowing relatively light tube to be used without loss of strength.
 Recent advances in metallurgy ("Air-hardening steel") have created tubing that is not adversely affected, or whose properties are even improved by high temperature welding temperatures, which has allowed both TIG & MIG welding to sideline lugged construction in all but a few high end bicycles.
 More expensive lugged frame bicycles have lugs which are filed by hand into fancy shapes - both for weight savings and as a sign of craftsmanship.
 Unlike MIG or TIG welded frames, a lugged frame can be more easily repaired in the field due to its simple construction.
 Also, since steel tubing can rust (although in practice paint and anti-corrosion sprays can effectively prevent rust), the lugged frame allows a fast tube replacement with virtually no physical damage to the neighbouring tubes.